dylondark/aml-project3/README.md

     - T- = 4
         - (Partial Phase of a Total Solar Eclipse (pre-total) - partial phases of a total solar eclipse before totality)
     - Tn = 5
+        - Terminating Node" refers to the point during an eclipse cycle when the moon's shadow first touches the Earth
     - A = 6
         - (Annular Solar Eclipse - Moon passes in front of the Sun but does not completely cover it)
     - As = 7